 Immigration Reform and Control Act of 1986 (IRCA): P.L.
-99-603 (Act of 11/6/1986), which was passed in order to control and deter illegal immigration to the U.S. Its major provisions stipulate legalization of undocumented aliens who had been continuously unlawfully present since 1982, legalization of certain agricultural workers, sanctions for employers who knowingly hire undocumented workers and increased enforcement at U.S. borders.
+99-603 (Act of 11/6/1986), which was passed in order to control and deter illegal immigration to the unlawfully present since 1982, legalization of certain agricultural workers, sanctions for employers who knowingly hire undocumented workers and increased enforcement at U.S. borders.